 It's seldom a good idea to shop too extensively in a resort town as the prices are generally higher, and the range more generic, than in less commercialised towns and rural areas.
 In Pucon there are plentiful high-quality carvings, textiles and leather goods and the range is impressive but cheaper crafts can be found outside of the little town.
-There are a few charming little bakeries and a some big supermarkets in Pucon for self-caterers.
+There are a few charming little bakeries and a some big supermarkets in Pucon for those choosing to self-cater.

 Hordes of hungry tourists have ensured a lively and diverse restaurant scene in Pucon.
 There are plenty of international staples available (foods like pizza and burgers are popular all over Chile) but there are also some more authentic eateries offering local cuisine.
 It is possible to eat cheaply or to splurge, depending on budget.

 The nightlife is Pucon is usually lively, and the town has the reputation of having something fun to do 24 hours a day.
 Evenings out in Pucon generally involve plentiful food and oversized beers, and although the nightlife is energetic, it isn't generally sophisticated.
 There are one or two more stylish venues though.
 Many bars and nightclubs are open only in summer (November to February) which is the peak tourism season; the town is much quieter during the winter months, though there is always somewhere to get a drink.

 Pucon is ideally situated for adventure sports and outdoor activities, as it is framed between a mountain and a lake, and is on the cusp of two national parks and one private reserve.
 In summer there is whitewater rafting, hiking, hot springs, fly-fishing, birdwatching, horseback riding and volcanic trekking.
-Winter activities centre around skiing, snow-boarding and lounging about in the restorative hot springs.
-There are numerous tour operators based in the town and organising fun activities is easy.
+Winter activities centre around skiing, snow-boarding and relaxing about in the restorative hot springs.
+There are numerous tour operators based in the town and organising activities is easy.

-Pucon can get crowded and accommodation should be arranged well in advance in the peak summer months.
+Pucon can get crowded so accommodation should be arranged well in advance in the peak summer months.